rahgun04/VLSI_Lab_1/README.md

 ```tcl
 source synth.tcl
 ```
-You should produce the same result as that afer step 7.
+You should produce the same result as that after step 7.

 > From now on, you can run this script after you made changes to your desing.
 Further, you can use this script as template to synthesize other new designs.